crisp-im/crisp-status-local/README.md

 #### B. Install from binary

 A pre-built binary of Crisp Status Local is shared in the releases on GitHub.
 You can simply download the latest binary version from the [releases page](https://github.com/crisp-im/crisp-status-local/releases), and run it on your server.
+Each release binary comes with an `.asc` signature file, which can be verified using [Crisp GPG key](https://docs.crisp.chat/guides/others/security-practices/#vulnerability-disclosures).

 You will still need to provide the binary with the configuration file, so make sure you have a Crisp Status Local `config.cfg` file ready somewhere.